da-x/rust-proc-macros-intro-and-tips/slides.md

 ---

-* Input is the token stream of the type definition, output are tokens appended in compilation.
+* Input is the token stream of the type definition, output are tokens appended in compilation
-* Name of helper attributes can be specified.
+* Name of helper attributes can be specified

 ```rust
 #[proc_macro_derive(MyMacro, attributes(mymacro))]